pmatorras/MacroEconomics/README.md

 ### Dashboard notes

-- Layout: country and indicator dropdowns, year range slider, and a main graph component, all wired to update_graph via @app.callback.
+- Layout: country and indicator dropdowns, year range slider, and a main graph component, all wired to update_graph via `@app.callback`.
-- Entrypoint: dash_app(debug, host, port) runs app.run; server is also exposed as server for deployments.
+- Entrypoint: `dash_app(debug, host, port)` runs `app.run`; `server` is also exposed as server for deployments.

 ### Troubleshooting

-- Module not found when running python -m: run from the repo root so the src layout is discoverable, or use an editable install to make imports work from any directory within the venv.
+- `Module not found when running python -m`: run from the repo root so the src layout is discoverable, or use an editable install to make imports work from any directory within the venv.
-- “update_graph takes N args” errors: ensure the function signature matches the number and order of Inputs/States in the @app.callback decorator for the dashboard.
+- `update_graph takes N args` errors: ensure the function signature matches the number and order of Inputs/States in the `@app.callback` decorator for the dashboard.

 ### Extending data

-- Add indicators/countries: set via CLI strings like --indicators NGDPD,PCPIEPCH and --countries ESP,FRA,DEU, or adjust defaults in common.py.
+- Add indicators/countries: set via CLI strings like `--indicators NGDPD,PCPIEPCH and --countries ESP,FRA,DEU`, or adjust defaults in `core/constants.py`.
 - Batch pipeline: combine fetch and plot by invoking the two subcommands sequentially, or add a pipeline subcommand that forwards shared args into data_main and plot_main.